 5. Sidewall Damage

 Sidewall damage occurs when the tyre’s sidewall is punctured, cut, or scraped.
 They are brought on by pointed items, driving over a pothole, or hitting an object on the road.
-Sidewall tyre damage can cause a loss of air force and can be dangerous if left unaddressed.
-If you notice sidewall damage on your tyre, It is crucial to have a specialist inspect it as quickly as possible.
+Sidewall tyre damage can cause a loss of air pressure and can be dangerous if left unaddressed.
+If you notice sidewall damage on your tyre, it is crucial to have a specialist inspect it as quickly as possible.

 6. Cracking